The Best of Marlene Dietrich

 The Best of Marlene Dietrich (released in the UK as The Fabulous Marlene Dietrich) is a compilation album by German-American singer and actress Marlene Dietrich, released in 1973 by Columbia Records.
 It features selections from some of her previous live albums, highlighting performances in both English and German.

-The album was promoted to coincide with Dietrich's live shows in Toronto and released in the UK with alternative cover art by Britsh budget label Hallmark Records.
+The album was promoted to coincide with Dietrich's live shows in Toronto and released in the UK with alternative cover art by British budget label Hallmark Records.

 In 1992, it was included with Alexander Liberman's book Marlene Dietrich: An Intimate Photographic Memoir.
 Critics praised the sound quality and repertoire, noting highlights such as Noël Coward's introduction and the distinctive arrangement of "Go 'Way from My Window".

 Album details

 The track listing of The Best of Marlene Dietrich brings together songs from two of Dietrich's previous live albums released in the 1950s and 1960s: At the Café de Paris (1954) and Dietrich in London (1965).
 The context of the first mentioned album revolves around the 1954 Dietrich's residency at the famous London nightclub.
 The original album captures performances in both English and German, with musical arrangements led by conductor George Smith and introduced by Noël Coward.
 The second, Dietrich in London, documented a concert performance at the Queen's Theatre in London during the 1960s.
 London's original LP features a selection of songs from her stage repertoire, including popular standards and contemporary folk pieces, and the recording captures aspects of her theatrical presentation and stage presence, preserving key moments from the performance.